What Does a Psychologist Do?

 Comparing Related Jobs

-Individuals interested in clinical psychology may be interested in these related jobs:
+Individuals interested in clinical psychology may be interested in these related jobs, along with their median annual salary:

-Those interested in school psychology may want to consider these related jobs:
+Those interested in school psychology may want to consider these related jobs along with their median annual salary:

-If a career in industrial-organizational psychology interests you, you may want to consider these related careers (the median annual wage is included):
+If a career in industrial-organizational psychology interests you, you may want to consider these related careers, along with their median annual salary: